braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::tip[**Structural Mapping between Physical Axioms and Code Stabilizers through Isomorphism**]

 The consistency enforcement mechanism of Quantum Braid Dynamics establishes a formal equivalence with stabilizer quantum error correction.
-This mapping aligns every physical component of the theory with a corresponding structure in the stabilizer formalism.
+This is not a mere analogy; it is a structural isomorphism.
+The mapping aligns every physical component of the theory with a corresponding structure in the stabilizer formalism; revealing that the laws of physics act as error-correcting codes protecting the coherence of spacetime.

 The table below illustrates this precise one-to-one identification: